Funding and Prizes

 Each student shall be required to provide a letter of support from his or her supervisor.
 Bids to other funding bodies either pending or known should be disclosed.

 The person to whom the prize has been awarded should provide a brief report on the trip, including details of expenses, no later than three months after return to the UK.

-Submissions should be made electronically by 15 July of the year in question to the Hon Secretary of the Association Professor Chris Tinker.
+Submissions should be made electronically by 15 July of the year in question to the Hon.
+Secretary of the Association Dr Fiona Barclay.

 The 2013 Peter Morris Prize was awarded to Ellen Crabtree (Newcastle University).

 The 2011 Peter Morris Prize was awarded to Marjorie Geerhardts, University of Exeter, for a visit to thw Musée du Service de Santé in respect of research into outcomes for facially injured WWII soldiers.

 Postgraduate Poster Prizes

 The 2015 competition winner was James Illingworth of Queen's University Belfast.

 The 2013 competition winner was Ellen Crabtree of Newcastle University.